-This is a charge controller which uses an external Arduino to control the charging of a 6 volt lead acid battery from a 5 watt solar panelDesigned by hwstarsr, Ships from United States of America
+This is a charge controller which uses an external Arduino to control the charging of a 6 volt lead acid battery from a 5 watt solar panelDesigned by hwstarsr in United States of America

 This board contains a buck switching converter, PV input switching, voltage and current sensing, and load switching functional blocks.
 It is meant to be controlled by an external Arduino board usin...Read More…